kofno/jsonous/readme.md

 way to convert JSON into type that you can use. `JSON.parse` will only get you so far.

-A better solution allows you verify the structure of the source data while converting it into the types you need to work with.
+A better solution allows you to verify the structure of the source data while converting it into the types you need to work with.
 It handles variations in content structure.
 In a typed environment, it preserves your types so you don't have to pass `any` types around.
 Errors are handled gracefully using a Result